lupyuen/pinephone-nuttx/README.md

 # Test NuttX with QEMU: Single Core

-Let's test NuttX on QEMU with a Single Core of Arm Cortex-A53...
+This is how we test NuttX on QEMU with a Single Core of Arm Cortex-A53...

 ```bash
 ## Start QEMU (Single Core) with NuttX